-Disrupting Unconscious Bias As We Grow Our Brand
+Disrupting Unconscious Bias as We Grow Our Brand

-How does unconscious bias affect the work we do and brand we are building?
+How does unconscious bias affect the work we do and the brand we are building?
 How do these biases play out both in how we see ourselves and how others view us?
 How does bias influence our selection of photos we use for publications, how we choose to tell stories, and decisions about who should represent us on panels?

 - Take a deeper dive into our own biases and how they influence us